 Stella's white paper, authored by Stella's Chief Psychologist and nationally renowned trauma expert Dr. Shauna Springer, advances a new model of care that fuses Stella's innovative biological approaches with talk therapy and other traditional modalities of care.
-Dr. Springer said the Dual Sympathetic Reset "opens up a window of opportunity for people to benefit from treatment without the barrier of fighting through symptoms like difficulties concentrating and overwhelming surges of anxiety.
+Dr. Springer said the dual sympathetic reset "opens up a window of opportunity for people to benefit from treatment without the barrier of fighting through symptoms like difficulties concentrating and overwhelming surges of anxiety.
 When calm is restored in the body, patients can be fully present in therapy."
-With a calm state of mind, patients can actively participate in talk therapy, Ketamine Infusion Therapy, gain fresh perspectives, and acquire new ways of addressing their challenges.
+With a calm state of mind, patients can actively participate in talk therapy, ketamine treatment, gain fresh perspectives, and acquire new ways of addressing their challenges.
 They can better focus on altering destructive behavior patterns related to chronic stress or trauma.

-Stella encourages a continued psychological approach after the Dual Sympathetic Reset and or Ketamine Infusion Therapy treatments.
+Stella encourages a continued psychological approach after the dual sympathetic reset and or ketamine treatments.
 Together, they help to achieve the best possible outcome and stay at the forefront of interventions for emotional trauma and mental health challenges.
 Advancements in research and technology continue to improve our understanding of treatments for these debilitating symptoms.
 From medicines to virtual healing to holistic approaches, the future of interventions looks promising.

 Why This Matters

 Multimodality approaches can lead to better outcomes and biological interventions have shown great promise.
 A recent patient survey conducted by Stella discovered that a large portion of those looking for help with symptoms have tried other modalities before seeking Treatment by Stella.

 - 79% have tried prescription medication